nosqlbench/nosqlbench-docs/site/content/docs/reference/core_activity_parameters.md

 Terms' section for more details on these metrics.

 _default_: None.
-When the cyclerate parameter is not provided, an activity runs as fast as it can given how fast operations can complete.
+When the cyclerate parameter is not provided, an activity runs as fast as it can, given how fast operations can complete.

 Examples: